 To measure the effectiveness of team building, first of all, you’ll need to determine metrics to use as a baseline.
 These are essential to know where you started and therefore be able to measure how far you progress.
 Your baseline should take into account any particular weaknesses or issues you are looking to address through the team building.
 From there you can set a goal, and track your team’s progress towards that goal following their participation in team-building exercises.
 This could be something quite concrete and doesn’t need to be something directly related to “teamwork”.
 For example, your current baseline may be that your sales team is taking 10 calls per hour and your goal is to increase that number to 15.

 What are the Most Effective Forms of Team Building?

 Team building can take many forms, as mentioned.
 Aside from the general day-to-day way that employees interact which can build strong teams (or otherwise), there can be a range of ways to specifically pursue team-building with dedicated activities.
 One effective way to do this is to take a day out of your business’s regular schedule to focus on team building for the day.
 Often businesses find it helpful to contract a third-party which specializes in team building to facilitate the day.

 Another great way to conduct team building over time and ensure that the result is maintained is through an ongoing activity that encourages employees to work together outside of the work context.
 This could be out of hours or even allowed for during regular work hours – depending on management’s policy.
-Examples including a lunchtime walking club, a weekend sports team or a charity group which gives back to the community.
-These examples not only promote team building but other positives as well, name exercises, healthy lifestyles and giving back to others.
+Examples including a lunchtime walking club, a weekend sports team, or a charity group that gives back to the community.
+These examples not only promote team building but other positives as well, name exercises, healthy lifestyles, and giving back to others.